Thealiencode/binghr/README.md

 ## _Take Home Interview Submitted by Golden Moses_

-This Application was built with laravel 9 and bootstrap 5
+This Application was built with laravel 9 and bootstrap 5.
+This is a single page application which offers create, read, update, and delete functionalities without page reload.

 ## Requirements